awslabs/graphstorm/docs/source/graph-construction/gs-processing/index.rst

 The first section details the execution environment setup for GSProcessing.
 The second section offers examples on drafting a configuration file for a GSProcessing job.
 The third section explains how to deploy your GSProcessing job with AWS infrastructure.
-The forth section includes how to do partition based on the previous GSProcessing result.
+The fourth section includes how to do partition based on the previous GSProcessing result.
 The final section shows an example to quick start GSProcessing and GPartition.

 .. toctree::